-Not long ago a friend of mine posted something on Facebook that made me very sad.
-It had to do with how to read.
+Not long ago a friend of mine posted about how to read a book.

 And, my heart sank a little.

-And, this can be devastating for a kid, especially when they’re learning how to read or are generally uninterested in reading.
+And, this can be devastating for a kid, especially when they’re learning how to read or are generally uninterested in reading (or even hate reading).

-I know this because I had a non-reader.
+I think this tugs so hard at my heart because I had a non-reader.

 (I have no idea how that happened, but that’s for a different post.)